The production of Golpa language documentation material to be used by community members: dictionary, sketch grammar and more analyzed stories

 Other linguists occasionally refer the language as Kuulppa, Korlpa, Gorlba, Gulba or Gurrlpa.
 Golpa has the closest relation to Yan-nhangu which is the only other Nhangu variety (of the Yolngu language bloc) that is is still spoken.

 Golpa is a severely endangered Yolngu language spoken on Elcho Island, Northern Territory, Australia.
 Only three of the very few remaining Golpa still speak and/or understand the language to a considerable extent.
 This project may have been the last opportunity to collect Golpa data.

 (In the literature Golpa is only rarely mentioned: Few linguistic phenomena of the language are referred to by A. Capell (1945) and B. Schebeck (1976 and 2001).
 Except for around 200 Golpa entries in David Zorc’s (1986) Yolngu Matha Dictionary, there was no lexicon on the language.)

-This deposit contains two analyzed texts (that are part of Bernhard Schebeck’s huge audio collection which he made of the father of my consultants in the 1960s), a learner’s dictionary (with a Golpa-English part, an English-Golpa part and a Djambarrpuyngu-Golpa part), a learner’s grammar, a more comprehensive descriptive grammar, field notes, a number of yet unprocessed texts and lots of photos.
+This collection contains two analyzed texts (that are part of Bernhard Schebeck’s huge audio collection which he made of the father of my consultants in the 1960s), a learner’s dictionary (with a Golpa-English part, an English-Golpa part and a Djambarrpuyngu-Golpa part), a learner’s grammar, a more comprehensive descriptive grammar, field notes, a number of yet unprocessed texts and lots of photos.
 This deposit supplements the outcome of the previous project.